-1. Whether the draft permit will protect human health and the environment.
+1. The draft permit contains adequate protections for human health and the environment consistent with the TCEQ's rules, including the TSWQS.

-(RTC Response No. 2) These are issues of fact.
-If it can be shown that these issues are factually accurate, that information would be relevant and material to a decision on the application.
+(RTC Response No. 2) This is an issue of fact.
+If it can be shown that the draft permit does not have adequate protections for human health and the environment consistent with the TCEQ's rules, including the TSWQS, that information would be relevant and material to a decision on the application.